silverstripe/cwp/docs/en/contributor.md

 The webmaster's perspective needs to be taken into consideration.
 When you add new features, ask yourself if it will be easy for a webmaster to deploy it, remove it or modify it?
 The easier it is, the simpler the future maintenance of the site will be.

-For this reason it is preferred to keep all the SilverStripe Express-related code in the `ssexpress` directory, only making modifications to `mysite` when necessary.
+For this reason it is preferred to keep all the SilverStripe Express-related code in the `express` directory, only making modifications to `mysite` when necessary.

 ## Prerequisites